3.1 Recruitment: Who Teaches, and Why?

 Ultimately, the supply of teachers depends on the attractiveness of the teaching profession.
 As these demographic changes have taken place, teaching has become less attractive relative to alternative professions.

 In an analysis of 2001 data, McKinsey, a consultancy, compared teachers in the US with top-achieving school systems such as Finland, Singapore, and South Korea.
 They found that these education-focused countries consistently attract teachers from the top ranks of college graduates, and that teachers in these countries earn salaries comparable to lawyers and engineers.
-In the US, by contrast, teaching disproportionately attracts graduates from the bottom third of college graduates.
+In the US, by contrast, they found that teaching disproportionately attracts graduates from the bottom third of college graduates.

 To overcome this macroeconomic challenge to the attractiveness of teaching, take a direct approach.
 If you want brilliant people to become teachers, ask them.
 They might say yes.
 The most prominent example of this strategy is national college-campus recruiting powerhouse Teach for America, which actively recruits top talent from top colleges to begin their careers by teaching at least for two years.